elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/propose_resource.md

 * Ensuring the accuracy and completeness of the resource page information
 * Verifying that the resource meets the eligibility criteria
 * Keeping the resource information up to date (or notifying the editorial team if the resource becomes inactive)
+* Responding to communication from the editorial team

 ## How to propose a resource